Remi-Ferrari/Row-Col-Game/Documents/ARCHITECURE_GUIDE.md

 └──────────────────────────────────────────┘
 ```

-The modular nature ensures that a change in, for instance, the AI logic does not affect how the board is rendered or how user input is parsed.
+The modular nature ensures that a change in, for instance, the computer logic does not affect how the board is rendered or how user input is parsed.
 This independence of layers leads to high maintainability and makes it easy to integrate new strategies or tweak the UI behavior.

 ---